Sorry, you need to enable JavaScript to visit this website.

 About the Set Designer

 Sarah Bernardy (born 1984, Germany) studied stage and costume design at the Akademie Beeldende Kunsten Maastricht and the Institut del Teatre in Barcelona.
 After graduating in 2008, she worked for two years at Schauspielhaus Bochum.
-Parallel to her studies and early career, she designed sets and costumes for productions such as Rusalka at Opéra national de Nancy and Opéra national de Montpellier, Amphitryon at Stadttheater Ingolstadt, and Antigone at Staatstheater Hannover.
+Parallel to her studies, she designed sets and costumes for productions such as Rusalka at Opéra national de Nancy and Opéra national de Montpellier, Amphitryon at Stadttheater Ingolstadt, and Antigone at Staatstheater Hannover.

-After moving to Barcelona in 2011, she created stage and costume designs for numerous theatre, opera, and dance productions, including works presented at the GREC Festival, Teatre Lliure, Teatre Romea, and Nau Ivanow.
+After moving to Barcelona in 2011, she created stage and costume designs for numerous theatre, opera, and dance productions, including works presented at the GREC Festival, Teatre Lliure, Sala Beckett and Teatre Romea.
+In 2014, she gave her directorial debut with Palmetshofer’s “Living.
+Under glas”.
 From 2015 to 2020, she taught stage and costume design history and coached graduation projects at Eòlia (Escola Superior d’Art Dramàtic).

 Her work has received critical acclaim, including the First Prize for Best Scenography at the Certamen Nacional (Spain).
 In March 2023, she directed the Greek opera Πέπλα από φως in Thessaloniki.
 She regularly works as assistant stage designer to Alfons Flores at major European opera houses.
 In 2024, she collaborated with Silvia Aurea De Stefano on Pagliacci / Le Maschere, signing the costume design and execution.